ERumor/quiz_app/README.md

 ## About

 Quiz app for Android.
-The quiz contains questions and possible answers, results of passing the quiz.
+Flutter knowledge questions about widgets etc. The quiz contains questions and possible answers, results of passing the quiz.

 ## Documentation